Video: How To Choose the Perfect Blazer for Your Body

 - A blazer is usually navy.

-- There are black and grey blazers too but navy is most common.
+- There are black and grey blazers too, but again, navy is most common.

 - A good blazer will have brass or chrome buttons.

-- The lapels and silhouette are always classic in form but the lining can be a little more fun.
+- The lapels and silhouette are always classic in form, but the lining can be a little more fun (think surprise patterns or colors).

 - The length of the jacket should be shorter than your average jacket.
-This lends an air of a sportier jacket.
+This lends a sportier air to the jacket.

 - Pair your blazer with dark denim or a great pair of chinos.